 A smart man is now called a pink, and a modest man in grave attire a quiz.
 The word quiz was of Cambridge origin, from the Latin adage, vir bonus est quis, &c. it grew in disuse for a considerable time, but is now revived by the celebrated military critic, and admitted into his catalogue of catch-words.

 The Latin vir bonus est quis appears in line 40 of Epistola XVI.
 Ad Quintium, in Epistolarum Liber I, by the Roman poet Horace (65-8 BC):

 Qui consulta patrum, qui leges juraque servat.

 translation (adapted from The Works of Horace.
 Translated literally into English prose, by C. Smart – date unknown):

 Who is a good man?
 He who observes the decrees of the senate, the laws and rules of justice.

-The noun quiz therefore is probably jocularly derived from the Latin interrogative pronoun quis, who, as used in this passage from Horace’s Epistles.
+The noun quiz therefore was probably jocularly derived from the Latin interrogative pronoun quis, who, as used in this passage from Horace’s Epistles.
 This is supported by the fact that the purported author of the above-mentioned text published in Eton’s periodical in 1787 is called “Vir Bonus”, i.e. good man, that he is “a Quiz”, and that the epigraph (i.e. the short quotation at the beginning of the text) is: